 Variables - Code Examples

 Let's now consider a code example and follow how the relationships between variables and objects work.
-Notice a new project named project-datatypes is shown below and the variablestoobjects.py program is displayed.
-You don't have to create a new project.
-However, it can be beneficial and created new projects will be required in later chapters.
+Notice a new program named variablestoobjects.py is displayed.
+Recall that you don't have to create a new project for each new .py file.
+All of the code for this class can be contained within one project.